 - Most recent radiology films (all testing should be on CD and labeled appropriately)

-How long will I have to wait for a first appointment in the Multidisciplinary Aortic Program?
+How long will I have to wait for a first appointment?

 We make it a priority to schedule your appointment as quickly as possible.
 When you are ready, we will ensure a seamless schedule of testing, appointments, and/or surgery or intervention.